 RFTC: one of the greatest rock bands of the 90s.
 Fact.
 Also a fact: one of my biggest regrets is never seeing them live.
 Anyway, rather than choosing perhaps one of the more obvious singles, this is the short (minute-long) opener to their breakthrough album Scream, Dracula, Scream.
 A torrent of gang vocals, a surging beat, and a clever pacing that steps up the track each verse until it bursts into life…before stopping way too quickly.
 Either way, if you ever wanted a reminder as to whether rock’n’roll can still be great decades after it first began, here’s your pointer.

 Not all mid-90s indie in the UK was Britpop.
-One of the bands on the fringes for a while were Tim Arnold’s first stab at the pop world, followed by a prolific solo career that has seen some unusual influences.
-Not that Jocasta were particularly normal – although like other bands I’m mentioning here, both and I are struggling to remember anything other than this song (I did have the album way back in the mists of time) – mixing in poetry influences (the lyrics are marvellous) as well as a harder, rockier sound than many other indie bands of the time.
+One of the bands on the fringes for a while was Tim Arnold’s first stab at the pop world, followed by a prolific solo career that has seen some unusual influences.
+Not that Jocasta was particularly normal – although like other bands I’m mentioning here, both my wife and I are struggling to remember anything other than this song (I did have the album way back in the mists of time) – mixing in poetry influences (the lyrics are marvellous) as well as a harder, rockier sound than many other indie bands of the time.
 Anyway, this song is simply a perfect example of why there was so much more to the mid-90s indie scene than Blur, Oasis and Pulp.

 I can remember little about this band, other than this track.
-What I do recall – they were a Belgian band who supported both dEUS and Girls Against Boys over here at some point, and they had a handful of great songs, of which this in particular stood head and shoulders above the rest.
+What I do recall – they were a Belgian band who supported both dEUS and Girls Against Boys over here at some point, and they had a handful of great songs, of which this, in particular, stood head and shoulders above the rest.
 A strange, really quite sleazy drawl over an electronic backing, this was good fun if nothing else.

 An absolute stone-cold electronic classic, the year it comes from depends on which version you have.
-I have it on Original Fire, which dates from 1997, but sonically it’s obviously older, and in fact dates from around 1990.
+I have it on Original Fire, which dates from 1997, but sonically it’s obviously older, and in fact, dates from around 1990.
 A dub-influenced, quasi-breakbeat underpins things, and it’s tracks like this that make me wonder how exactly they were ever lumped in as industrial (signing to Wax Trax seemed to be the main reason!).
 MBM’s influence is huge, though, and while they may have had better songs, to me they never made a better dancefloor track than this, period.

 A band perhaps somewhat unfairly maligned at the time – seen as riding on the coattails of the grunge bands, and perhaps also because they ended up with greater success than many of them.
 Whatever the reason, their mix of hard rock, whimsical pop and much, much darker moments certainly caught the ear of many.
-This was always my favourite song, though, a perfect balance of the elements above, the brusing verses and melodic, lighter chorus contrasting well.
+This was always my favourite song, though, a perfect balance of the elements above, the bruising verses and melodic, lighter chorus contrasting well.
 It was the opener on their comeback tour in the US, too (a shame they never came over here).

 1995 was Pulp’s year in Britpop terms, without a doubt – Different Class was probably the finest album of the Britpop period, and that wasn’t just down to the singles (as great as they all were).
 It was down to tracks like this – the 60s film-soundtrack sweep, and the fuming, spiteful lyrics detailing a tale of suburban jealously and revenge.
 In fact, I’m not sure Jarvis Cocker ever wrote lyrics better than this.

-Where Dave Wyndorf proclaims his desire to become a full-time rock star, and let’s be honest, this sure as hell sounds like the deal worked out well for him.
+Where Dave Wyndorf proclaims his desire to become a full-time rock star and let’s be honest, this sure as hell sounds like the deal worked out well for him.
 A massive, stadium rock track, a world away from their more stoner rock beginnings, but frankly the sound suits Dave and the band well.
 The over-the-top video is a hoot, too…

-Nearly fifteen years old, and probably still ahead of it’s time, this track’s mechanised, pounding rhythms thrilled then and they still thrill now.
-I’ve never dared try to play this in a DJ set at an industrial club, perhaps I should sometime – but it’s steadily shifting pace probably would scare the dancefloor away.
+Nearly fifteen years old, and probably still ahead of its time, this track’s mechanised, pounding rhythms thrilled then and they still thrill now.
+I’ve never dared try to play this in a DJ set at an industrial club, perhaps I should sometime – but its steadily shifting pace probably would scare the dancefloor away.
 Shame, as enjoyed really loud this track is extraordinary.